vaeth/bookmarkdupes/README.md

 Explanation: If a bookmark is in a folder named “Mr. Dupe”, its full name (path) will contain the text “\0Mr.
 Dupe\0”; so match that text.
 Since the “.” symbol has a special meaning for regular expressions, we have to quote it.
 This can be done by either `\.` or by looking for a character class `[…]` which contains only the single symbol `.`.

-4. Use the replacement rule: “Replace URL matches” `.+` “by” `http://dummy`
+4. Use the replacement rule: “Replace URL matches” `.+` “by” `constant`

-Explanation: Pretend that every bookmark has the URL `http://dummy` by replacing all characters (`.+`) of the original URL by that text.
+Explanation: Pretend that every bookmark has the URL `constant` by replacing all characters (`.+`) of the original URL by that text.

-5. Use the replacement rule: “Name Matches” `^Bookmark Menu\0Remove\0` “Replace URL matches” `.+` “by” `http://dummy`
+5. Use the replacement rule: “Name Matches” `^Bookmark Menu\0Remove\0` “Replace URL matches” `.+` “by” `constant`

 As in 4, but only for bookmarks whose full name starts with the matching path.
-This works only if the folder contains at least 2 bookmarks (because otherwise `http://dummy` is not a duplicate URL).
-Of course, one might use an actually duplicate URL instead of `http://dummy` to work around this limitation.
+This works only if the folder contains at least 2 bookmarks (because otherwise `constant` is not a duplicate URL).
+Of course, one might use an actually duplicate URL instead of `constant` to work around this limitation.

 6. Use the replacement rule: “Replace URL matches” `.+` “by” `$TITLE`